-Doctors also figured out that Metformin helped PCOS women by regularizing their periods.
-They also found that the drug helped in reducing the levels of male hormones in women with PCOS.
+Doctors also figured out that prescribing metformin for PCOS helped patients in regularizing their periods.
+They also found that the drug helped in reducing the levels of male hormones in PCOS patients.

-Women with PCOS have to undergo something called as “ovary stimulation” prior to IVF treatment.
-Doctors prescribe Metformin to reduce the risk of a condition called ovarian hyperstimulation syndrome, a medical condition in which the ovaries become painful.
+PCOS patients have to undergo something called as “ovary stimulation” prior to IVF treatment.
+Doctors prescribe Metformin for PCOS to reduce the risk of a condition called ovarian hyperstimulation syndrome, a medical condition in which the ovaries become painful.
 Metformin also helps women to produce eggs of a better quality.
-Some studies suggest that Metformin use can decrease the risks of miscarriage in PCOS women.
+Some studies suggest that using Metformin for PCOS can decrease the risks of miscarriage in PCOS women.

-However, there is no research to support that Metformin helps in losing weight.
-You should use Metformin only with appropriate changes in diet and lifestyle to support weight loss.
-Metformin should only be used if there is a clear case of insulin resistance.
-Unfortunately, the connection between Metformin weight loss PCOS is at best unclear.
+However, there is no research to support that using metformin for PCOS helps in losing weight.
+You should use Metformin for PCOS only with appropriate changes in diet and lifestyle to support weight loss.
+Also, metformin should only be used if there is a clear case of insulin resistance.
+Unfortunately, the connection between weight loss by Metformin for PCOS is at best unclear.

 Insulin resistance is central to the advancement of PCOS.
 The treatment of PCOS revolves around reducing insulin resistance and hyperinsulinemia.
-This is a key reason why doctors prescribe metformin for patients of PCOS.
+This is a key reason why doctors prescribe metformin for PCOS.

 - Digestive issues, such as:

 - Reduced appetite